Santos-Dumont 14-bis: Background

-In June 1905, French aviator Gabriel Voisin had flown a glider towed by a fast boat on the river Seine, making a flight of over 150 m.
-The glider's wing and tail were made up of Hargrave cells, a box kite-like structure that provided a degree of inherent stability.
+In June 1905, French aviator Gabriel Voisin had flown a glider towed by a fast boat on the Seine River, making a flight of over 150 m.
+The glider's wing and tail were made up of Hargrave cells, a box kite–like structure that provided a degree of inherent stability.
 This established the Hargrave cell as a configuration useful not only for kites but also for heavier-than-air aircraft.
 Santos-Dumont was living in Paris at the time, and was one of the most active "aeronauts" in Europe, having developed a series of non-rigid airships that displayed unparalleled agility, speed, endurance, and ease of control.
 Santos-Dumont met Voisin at the end of 1905, and commissioned him to help him construct an aircraft with the intention of attempting to win one of the prizes for heavier-than-air flights offered by the Aéro-Club de France to promote the development of heavier-than-air aviation in France.
-These included the Coupe Ernest Archdeacon prize of a silver trophy and 1500 francs for the first flight of 25 m and another prize of 1500 francs for the first flight of 100 m.
+These included the Coupe Ernest Archdeacon prize of a silver trophy and 1,500 franc for the first flight of 25 m and another prize of 1,500 francs for the first flight of 100 m.

 Design

-Santos-Dumont supervised construction of a Hargrave-cell (box kite-like) biplane powered by an Antoinette engine.
+Santos-Dumont supervised construction of a Hargrave-cell biplane powered by an Antoinette engine.
 The wings, each made up of three cells, were at the back and configured with pronounced dihedral to make the aircraft laterally stable.
-The 50 hp Antoinette liquid-cooled, fuel-injected V8 engine was mounted at the extreme rear end of the fuselage, itself located almost vertically equidistant between the biplane wing panels' wing roots, with the rear-mount engine driving a pusher propeller, and the pilot stood in a balloon basket immediately in front of the engine.
-A movable boxkite-style cell at the nose, pivoted on a universal joint within it and controlled by cables was intended for yaw and pitch control.
+The 50 hp Antoinette liquid-cooled, fuel-injected V8 engine was mounted at the extreme rear end of the fuselage, itself located almost vertically equidistant between the biplane wing panels' wing roots, with the rear-mount engine driving a pusher propeller, and the pilot stood in a wicker basket immediately in front of the engine.
+A movable box kite-style cell at the nose, pivoted on a universal joint within it and controlled by cables was intended for yaw and pitch control.
 This layout would later come to be called a "canard configuration".
 It was constructed from bamboo and pine joined by aluminium sockets and was covered with Japanese silk.